musagucciking/website_maker/about.md

 # DEMO 3

-# MOSES
+# The Story of Moses

-The story of Moses begins in Acient Egypt.
+The story of Moses begins in the age of Pharoes, in Acient Egypt.